RuideZhu/Purchase_Recorder/purchase_recorder/README.txt

-This app is designed to record daily purchases.
+This program is designed to record daily purchases.

 docu.py is the main program and it is written in Python3